maranomynet/es-in-css/README.md

 **Syntax:** <code>css\`...`: string</code>

 Dumb(-ish) tagged template literal that returns a `string`.
-It primarily guarantees nice syntax highlighting and code-completion in VSCode by using a well-known name.
+It provides nice syntax highlighting and code-completion in VSCode by using a well-known name.

-It also provides a few convenience features:
+It also has a few convenience features:

-- It filter away/suppresses "falsy" values (except `0`) similar to how React does.
+- It filter away/suppresses "falsy" values (except `0`) similar to how React behaves.
 - Arrays are falsy-filtered and then joined with a space.
-- Bare functions are invked without any arguments.
+- Bare functions are invoked without any arguments.
 - All other values are cast to string as is.

 Example of use: